dibanga2800/zipco_foods_etl_with_airflo_orchestration/README.md

 2. **Set Up Your Environment:**
    - Install Airflow and any additional dependencies (see requirements in the notebook or workflow files).
+   - Set up your Azure credentials and configure the connection string or environment variables for Azure Blob Storage.
-   - Configure Airflow connections and variables as required for your data sources and destinations.
+   - Configure Airflow connections and variables as required for your data sources and Azure Blob destination.

 3. **Run the ETL Pipeline:**
    - Start the Airflow webserver and scheduler.